 Optimize JSON parsing

-All those Sidekiq jobs are necessary to download up to date prices from iTunes API (requests batching is on my TODO list) and send push notifications about discounts.
+All those Sidekiq jobs are necessary to download up to date prices from iTunes API and send push notifications about discounts.
 This means there’s quite a lot of JSON parsing going on there.
 There is an simple fix which can help optimize both memory usage and performance in such cases:

 oj gem offers a Rails Compatibility API, which hooks into

 JSON.parse calls, improving their performance and memory usage.